fpiesche/starpointsurvey/README.md

 Alternately, you can pass in the product code from the flyer included with retail games with the -c parameter to register it and fill in the survey, claiming your stars.

-*PROTIP:* You can use <code>-c productcode</code> multiple times to register multiple product codes in one go.
+*PROTIP:* You can use <code>-c productcode</code> multiple times to register multiple product codes in one go, or dump all your product codes into a text file (one per line) and use <code>-c productcodes.txt</code> to get them all.